Once Upon a Time in Hollywood: Tarantino love letter to movies has a bloody twist

 Similar to what he did in Inglorious Basterds, Tarantino reinvents history here, imagining an alternate version of 1969 Hollywood in which Dalton lives next door to Tate on Cielo Drive, where the actress and three of her friends were famously murdered by the Charles Manson family.

-I was all in for the stylish homage to Hollywood's golden age, but I didn't need to also see a horrific real crime get the blood-spattering Tarantino treatment.
+I was all in for the stylish homage to Hollywood's golden age.
+I just wish it didn't also have to be a horrific real crime with the full-on, blood-spattering Tarantino treatment.

 So I was ready to hate Once Upon a Time... in Hollywood, which opens in theaters Friday.
 In fact, I liked it, though I have some quibbles.
 Not the least of them is that at 161 minutes, the film would have benefitted from being shorter and tighter.
 Basically one movie instead of two.